Raw XML files can be viewed in all major browsers.

-If an erroneous XML file is opened, some browsers might report the error, some may display it incorrectly.
+If an erroneous XML file is opened, some browsers report the error, and some only display it incorrectly.

-Try to open this XML file in Chrome, IE, Firefox, Opera, and Safari : note_error.xml
+Try to open the following XML file in Chrome, IE, Firefox, Opera, and Safari: note_error.xml.

 An XML CD catalog

-This is a CD collection, stored as XML data.
+This is a CD collection, stored as XML.

 An XML plant catalog

-This is a plant catalog from a plant shop, stored as XML data.
+This is a plant catalog from a plant shop, stored as XML.

-This is a breakfast food menu from a restaurant, stored as XML data.
+This is a breakfast food menu from a restaurant, stored as XML.